Carillon: Traveling carillons

 Traveling or mobile carillons are those which are not housed in a tower.
 Instead, the bells and playing console are installed on a frame that allows it to be transported.
 These carillons have to be much lighter than their non-mobile counterparts.
 Nora Johnston conceived the idea of a traveling carillon between 1933 and 1938.
 She connected a traditional baton keyboard to a system of chime bars and fixed the structure to a portable frame.
 Johnston traveled twice to the United States to perform in radio documentaries, orchestral concerts, and commercials.
 Subsequent constructions by others used actual carillon bells.

 According to counts by the World Carillon Federation and TowerBells, there are about 20 existing traveling carillons with only three being non-traditional.
-Many were or are currently owned by bell foundries as a promotional tool.
+Many were or are owned by bell foundries as a promotional tool.
 Almost all traveling carillons are headquartered in Western Europe and the United States.
 Two American traveling carillons are part of the musical group Cast in Bronze, which features the "Spirit of the Bells" playing the carillon in concert with other instruments or a recording.
 Cast in Bronze is credited with introducing the carillon to the United States' public in its mission to promote and preserve the instrument.